valthoraval/OBD/src/docs/1_2_gcp_handson.md

 * **DO NOT SHUT IT DOWN** for now

 ### Connecting to SSH

+!!! warning
+    If you can't SSH to the machine, use cloud shell to SSH to the machine

 * Connect to ssh from google cloud shell or your terminal to the machine